Keswick railway station: Design and operations

-The station was built with two platforms, the up platform to accommodate eastbound services and the down platform for westbound trains.
-A two-storey building of local stone, was constructed on the down platform; its upper storey housed the company's boardroom and offices for the company secretary, train coordinator and accountant, while the lower storey was occupied by the ticket office, luggage and parcels office, lavatories and waiting rooms.
+The station was built with two platforms: the up platform, to accommodate eastbound services, and the down platform for westbound trains.
+A two-storey building of local stone was constructed on the down platform; its upper storey housed the company's boardroom and offices for the company secretary, train co-ordinator and accountant, while the lower storey was occupied by the ticket office, luggage and parcels office, lavatories and waiting rooms.
 The waiting rooms opened onto the platform, most of which was protected by a glazed roof on top of a cantilevered valance, supported on rows of iron columns.
-The eastbound up platform had a waiting shelter and a large rectangular water tank.
+The up platform had a waiting shelter and a large rectangular water tank.

 A goods station was established to the west of the station.
-In 1865, a refreshments room opened but by April 1875 the space it occupied was used as a first class waiting room and lavatory.
+In 1865, a refreshments room opened but, by April 1875, the space it occupied was used as a first class waiting room and lavatory.
 In 1873, to provide better means of access between the platforms, a subway was built.
 A year later, a crane was installed at the east end of the up platform to ease freight loading/unloading.

 Around 1870, W.H.
 Smith & Son opened a bookstall; it was open until 1905.
-Between 1909 and 1921, newsagents Wyman & Sons managed the bookstall.
-Local stationer A. Chaplin took over until around 1931.
-Wymans then managed bookstalls on both platforms until the 1950s.
+Between 1909 and 1921, newsagents Wyman & Sons managed the bookstall; local stationer A. Chaplin took over until around 1931 and Wymans then managed bookstalls on both platforms until the 1950s.

 In 1880, Cowans Sheldon & Company of Carlisle enlarged the water tank on the up platform.
 By 1893, the island platform was relocated to a more northerly position where a single-storey timber building with brick chimneys, a slate roof and cantilevered valances supported by iron columns was constructed.